From Points to Multi-Object 3D Reconstruction: Discussion and comparison to CoReNet.

-Additionally, our method performs reconstruction per object instance.
-In CoReNet, different instances of the same object class are not easily obtained since individual objects of the same semantic class share a dense voxel-grid.
+In general, the method presented in this work generalizes notably better to real images than CoReNet, in terms of qualitative reconstructions.
+This is mostly due to the fact that we represent objects as points and formulate reconstruction as a shape selection problem.
+In particular, this means that our reconstructions are always valid shapes without holes and detached components.
+Our strong data augmentation is likely to contribute as well.
+Further, this method performs reconstruction on an object level, such that different instances of the same semantic class are represented individually along with a 9-DoF bounding box each.
+In CoReNet, individual objects of the same semantic class share a dense voxel-grid.
 Separating different instances could be achieved via connected components but might fail in case of wrongly disconnected parts.
-On a technical side, CoReNet predicts a dense $128^3$ voxel grid aligned to the image.
-This leads to scalability issues when increasing the scene size (cubic growth).
-Further, CoReNet cannot reconstruct objects that are truncated in the input image and therefor outside of the dense $128^3$ voxel grid.
-Finally, it reconstructs objects in the camera coordinate system while our method predicts objects in the world-coordinate system.
+On a technical side, CoReNet predicts a dense voxel grid aligned to the image.
+This leads to scalability issues with increasing scene size and it cannot reconstruct objects that are truncated in the input image.
+Finally, CoReNet reconstructs objects in the camera coordinate system while our method predicts objects in the world-coordinate system.
 Our approach has the advantage that objects can directly be rendered on a ground plane.
-However, both methods perform the reconstruction only up to scale due to missing camera extrinsics at test time.
+However, both methods perform the reconstruction only up to scale due to missing camera extrinsics at test. \fordir{1758}{''} \fordir{1785}{''} \fordir{1730}{''} \fordir{1868}{''} \fordir{1844}{''} \fordir{1504}{''} \fordir{1493}{''} \fordir{1489}{''} \fordir{1451}{''} \fordir{1423}{''} \fordir{1411}{''} \fordir{1410}{''}